AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

         `<reduced_diags_name>.species` must be provided,
         such that the diagnostics are done for this (beam-like) species only.

-        The output columns are the following for 3D:
+        The output columns are the following, where the average is done over the whole species (typical usage: the particle beam is in a separate species):

         [1], [2], [3]: The mean values of beam positions (m) :math:`\langle x \rangle`, :math:`\langle y \rangle`,